-For proposals competing with existing in NNVC-4.0 neural network-based tools, should report the performance of corresponding NNVC configuration tested on same PC.
+Table 1 Tests possible with NNVC-4.0 tools configuration

 Proponents are encouraged to report both CPU and GPU decoding run time, PSNR and MS-SSIM metrics.

 Test results and complexity analysis reporting template [1] are expected to be uploaded together with final software by the T4 deadline specified in section “Timeline”.